EpiphanySoft/assertly-sinon/docs/words/throw.md

 **`throw([ criteria ])`**

-The `throw` assertion checks that the target method threw an exception:
+This add-on extends the standard `throw` assertion provided by Assertly.
+With this add-on, the `throw` assertion can check that a spy or spyCall threw an exception:

     expect(spyOrCall).to.throw();